minus34/census-loader/README.md

 # census-loader
-A quick way to get started with Australian Bureau of Statistics (ABS) Census 2011 or 2016 data
+A quick way to get started with Australian Bureau of Statistics (ABS) Census 2011 or 2016 data.

+**census-loader is 2 things:**
+1. A quick way to load the entire census into Postgres
+2. A map server for quickly visualising census data and trends

 ### There are 3 options for loading the data
 1. [Run](https://github.com/minus34/census-loader#option-1---run-loadgnafpy) the load-census Python script and build the database schemas in a single step